What Is Claude Code? Anthropic's Terminal Coding Agent Explained

 • Run shell commands, execute tests, and make git commits.

-• Chain multi-step actions into agent-style workflows.
+• Chain multi-step actions into agentic workflows (explore, plan, implement, verify).

 How it differs from ChatGPT and Cursor